RetroDECK/ES-DE/USERGUIDE-DEV.md

 **macOS**

-Open _Applications_ in Finder and right click on _EmulationStation Desktop Edition_ and choose _Move to Trash_.
+Open _Applications_ in Finder and right click on _ES-DE_ and choose _Move to Trash_.
 Then simply install the new release using the .dmg drag-and-drop installer.

 **Windows installer**